Highest ever allocation for WB in rail budget; non-availability of land delaying projects: Goyal

 West Bengal has 53 ongoing projects including new lines, gauge conversion, doubling projects costing Rs 48,275 crore for 4,463 km.

 “The allocation for West Bengal is the highest ever in the history of Indian Railways.
-It is 2.5 times the average amount allocated between Budget 2009-2014 and 26 per cent more than last year,” he said while addressing a press briefing.
+It is 2.5 times the average amount allocated between Budget 2009-2014 and 26 per cent more than last year,” Goyal told reporters during a press conference.
+The Railway minister blamed the successive state governments for “delay” in railway projects.

 Goyal further took a dig at pre-BJP budgets where the Railway Budget was separate and said that at that time there was a tendency to announce rail projects for political gains and not for the need of the people.